An insider guide to the ILM Level 4 Award in Managing Equality and Diversity in an Organisation

 2. There is always more to learn, and often it’s great to be learning in a structured way and to actively learn from others in an open, cross-sector environment.

 The workshop covered how we could use the Equality Act to drive forward best practice in our work, whether we worked in the public or private sectors.
-This approach was also combined with practical examples of different ways of analysing organisations to enable positive culture change.
+This approach to managing equality and diversity in the workplace was also combined with practical examples of different ways of analysing organisations to enable positive culture change.
 From my perspective, the more tools you have at your disposal the better, and the course certainly gave us plenty.

-Applying the learning – putting the ILM Level 4 Award qualification into practice
+Applying the learning – putting the ILM Level 4 qualification into practice

 After the workshop and coaching parts of the programme, you’re then asked to write a work-based assignment so you can apply what you’ve learned to your current role.
 The assignment is in two parts: